AureliusFarstad/refugee-literacy-project/README.md

 Before setting up the project, make sure you have the following installed:

 - Node.js: Make sure you have Node.js installed.
 If not, download and install it from the official website.
-- Expo CLI: Install the Expo CLI globally using npm.
+- Expo CLI: Install the Expo CLI globally using pnpm.

-`npm install -g expo-cli`
+`pnpm install -g expo-cli`

 ## Installation